Quick Picks

 Strengths

-- +Lowest cost enterprise option
+- +Lowest cost enterprise password manager

-- +Fully open-source & audited
+- +Fully open-source and audited

-- +Self-host for data sovereignty
+- +Self-host option for data sovereignty

 - +Solid free tier for individuals